emmajanedrews/base-template/_posts/2018-02-28-is-it-worth-it-to-generate-business-from-online-leads.md

 **2. What methods used to respond.** People prefer different methods of communication.
 It’s important to not only call that business within five minutes of the inquiry, but also shoot them a text and an email.

-**3. How often we follow up.**If you don’t make a connection quickly, it’s important to not give up.
+**3. How often we follow up.&nbsp;**If you don’t make a connection quickly, it’s important to not give up.
 No salesperson calls only once.
-Studies show that a minimum of ten times is required in order to capitalize on the highest probability to convert that business.
+Studies show that a minimum of 10 times is required in order to capitalize on the highest probability to convert that business.
 Those follow-ups should be made within 12 to 15 days.

 Hopefully you’ve found this information to be helpful.
 If you have anything to add, share, or ask about this topic, I’d love to hear from you.
 Feel free to reach out to me anytime.